ecquack/Project68/README.md

 I wrote the PIC18 80 column video code and the PS/2 keyboard handler code back in 2010 and posted them to the CCS C compiler forum.
 They were tested on a single sided PIC18F26K11 board that I milled on my CNC machine back in the day.

 Once the layout is complete I plan to have assembled boards made for my by JLCPCB.

+After that, the next debugging steps are:

+0. Blink the LED
+1. Get the video display running
+2. test the keyboard port
-The first step in debugging is to see if I can bit-bang the memory interface to read and write from the SRAM.
-The next step is to load a tiny test program into the 68000 to prove that it's working.
+3. bit-bang the memory interface to read and write from the SRAM
+4. load a small test program into the 68K and start it
+5. read and write a block from the SD card
+6.